aledanna00/Progetto---OOP/demo/README.md

 Avendo utilizzato il framework di [SpringBoot](https://spring.io/) è possibile avviare il programma da un normale ambiente di sviluppo.

 L'utente, per accedere a tutte le funzionalità dell'applicazione ha a disposizione due modi:
-* Utilizzando un Client, come [Postman](https://www.postman.com/), che sfrutta il Web Service [Tomcat](http://tomcat.apache.org/), il quale è già integrato nel Framework di SpringBoot.
+* Usare un Client, come [Postman](https://www.postman.com/), che sfrutta il Web Service [Tomcat](http://tomcat.apache.org/), il quale è già integrato nel Framework di SpringBoot.
 * ![parametri](https://github.com/aledanna00/Progetto---OOP/blob/main/DropboxPHP/ImgREADME/XAMPP%20control%20panel.PNG)

 ### ENG
+The SpingBoot app has the goal of analyzing and monitoring files and folders included in a Dropbox archive.
+The archive data are obtained through the use of a [Dropbox](https://www.dropbox.com/developers/documentation/http/documentation) REST API.

+The project is a Web Service that allows the interaction between a client and Dropbox to achieve:

+✅ Maximum, minimum and average size of the files based off of their extension (for example .docx)
+✅ Time periods statistics
+✅ Extension and creation date filters

+Having used [SpringBoot](https://spring.io/) framework we can launch the program from a normal developer suite

+The User, in order to access all the features of the app has at its disposal two options:
+*  Use a Client, like [Postman](https://www.postman.com/), that exploits the Web Service [Tomcat](http://tomcat.apache.org/), which is already incorporated in the Spring Boot Framework.

 ## **Rotte Applicazione**
 TIPO | ROTTA | DESCRIZIONE